kaimitai/FaxIScripts/docs/doc.md

 Use a text editor with support for assembly markup.
 I personally use [Notepad++](https://notepad-plus-plus.org/) which is open source and the default asm-markup helps.
 Maybe we can make a custom markup-format for IScripts too?

-Notepad++ supports autocomplete which is helpful to, so you can get your defines easily too without going back to look them up.
+Notepad++ supports autocomplete which is helpful too, so you can get your defines easily without going back to look them up.

 Use comments and descriptive labels when coding to remember what you were working on when you come back to your code.